CodeYourFuture/syllabus-archive/js-core-2/week-08/lesson.md

 ![AJAX Diagram](https://www.w3schools.com/xml/ajax.gif "AJAX Diagram")

 AJAX just uses a combination of:

-> - A browser built-in XMLHttpRequest object (to request data from a web server)
+> A browser built-in XMLHttpRequest object (to request data from a web server)
-> - JavaScript and HTML DOM (to display or use the data)
+> JavaScript and HTML DOM (to display or use the data)

 **Ajax works behind the scenes, helping the webpage communicate with the server (with GET and POST requests).**

->client ----------GET request----------> server returns data to client
+> client ----------GET request----------> server returns data to client

->client ----------POST request (with content)--------->server updates data with content
+> client ----------POST request (with content)--------->server updates data with content

 The server holds the data, but it only sends it to the webpage when there's a request.
 The request can be sent after the page has loaded, for example when a user clicks a button.